botfusion/Arduino-Uno-Bluetooth-Car/README.md

 By following the outlined steps, you can replicate this project or modify it to suit your needs.
 This project not only demonstrates the power of combining basic electronics and wireless communication but also opens the door to further innovations in remote-controlled systems.

 With just a few components and a bit of setup, you can control your very own Bluetooth-enabled robotic car.
 Happy building!

+#  #Team BotFusion

 ## Reference: